After (Ihsahn album)

-After is the third studio solo album by former Emperor frontman Ihsahn.
+After is the third studio album by Norwegian black metal musician Ihsahn.
 This album is the final album in a planned trilogy of albums by Ihsahn.

 Background

 Ihsahn stated that After, as the final album in the trilogy, departed from the preceding albums in order to bring the concept to a close:

 He further explained that the album was more abstract and possessed links to imagery expressed during his tenure with Emperor:

 Through the YouTube channel of Mnemosyne Productions, there were three videos released that dealt with the recording of the album.
 The first video, released on 9 September 2009, focused on Ihsahn recording guitars.
 The second video, released on 25 November 2009, focused on the recording of the saxophone, drumming, vocals, and videotape.
 The third and final video was released on 11 January 2010, this time focusing more on the mixing stage of the album.

 After is the first album written by Ihsahn in which he utilizes eight-string guitars.
-The use of a saxophone is also featured, which Ihsahn viewed as standing in lieu of his previous albums' guest vocalists (Garm and Mikael Akerfeldt):
+The use of a saxophone is also featured, which Ihsahn viewed as standing in lieu of his previous albums' guest vocalists (Garm and Mikael Åkerfeldt):